 Table of Contents

+This article deals with the theology proper doctrine of God.
 In the Bible, the Old Testament was originally written in Hebrew (& Aramaic) and the New Testament was originally written in Greek .
 The following articles will have various words described with their Hebrew and Greek definitions, each of which is used to help give the original Biblical meaning and to enhance our understanding of the definition.

 WHERE DID GOD COME FROM

 God is Eternal.
 He had no beginning and He has no end.
 He has always existed, and relies upon nothing else for His existence because He is all self-sufficient, and self- existent.
 These facts are some of the primary attributes of his very being.
 As He states to Moses “I Am.”
 Meaning He is the all self-sufficient, self existing one.

 We are created beings, whom each have a beginning point to our own existence.
 It is difficult to understand how something else can exist different then the way we came into being because we cannot relate to it.